 Installing using Docker¶

 With dockerized Weblate deployment you can get your personal Weblate instance up and running in seconds.
 All of Weblate’s dependencies are already included.
-PostgreSQL is set up as the default database and Redis as a caching backend.
+PostgreSQL is set up as the default database and Valkey as a caching backend.

 Exigences matérielles¶